 Just add sources to the AutoMix bus, and the intelligent algorithm takes over, invisibly riding the gain.
 You can weight sources too, to give your Host priority and duck other mics, phone or Skype callers, or remote guests.
 So talent can spend more time creating content, and less time minding meters.
+Hear it for yourself.

 More than just a mixer.

 Yes, RƎLAY VRX is an audio mixer.
 But it’s also so much more.
 RƎLAY is middleware — which means it can simultaneously connect to audio hardware, software, and a variety of third-party plugin apps that do the broadcast-y things you want to do.
 Audio processing apps.
 Phone apps for callers.
 Codec apps for remotes.
 Playout software.
 Livestream encoders.
 And many more.
 RƎLAY sees any and all audio devices and lets you instantly start using them to create.

 Tailored to talkshows.

 Small mixers are perfect in the studio for talk shows, round table discussions and sports broadcasts.
 So RƎLAY is equipped with features optimized for multi-mic shows, like AutoMix (see above).
 And Autogain, an ingenious one-click function that optimizes mic gain while talent talks.
 And VST support for sweetening selected sources.
 Even four independent mix-minus outputs with talkback for callers, remote hosts or in-studio guests.
 Consider those talkshows tamed.

 Ready for remotes.